NaveenKumarV2005/Ex.No.3/README.md

-## Create users, groups and group memberships
+# 19CS545-Ex3 - Create users, groups and group memberships in GitHub
 ## AIM:

 To create users, groups and group memberships.